refgenie/refgenie/docs/asset_class_specification.md

 - `name`: (REQUIRED) - A string identifying the asset class.
 - `version`: (REQUIRED) - A string identifying the version of the asset class.
 - `description`: (REQUIRED) - A string describing the asset class, which may include a brief description of the files the class requires and other relevant information.
-- `seek_keys`: (REQUIRED) - A dictionary of key names and template values that will be used to seek for files in the asset based on the asset class definition.
+- `seek_keys`: (REQUIRED) - A dictionary of key names and seek key schemas that include template values that will be used to seek for files in the asset based on the asset class definition.
 - `parents`: (OPTIONAL) - A list of asset class names that are the parents of this asset class.

 ## Example asset class